Home/Fish/Smoked Seabass Tail

 How to Select

-Choose smoked seabass tail that is firm, moist, and has a pleasant smoky aroma.
-Avoid any that appear dry or have an off smell.
+Choose smoked seabass tail that is firm and has a fresh, smoky aroma.
+Avoid any with a strong fishy smell or discoloration.

 How to Store

-Store in the refrigerator in an airtight container and consume within a week.
-For longer storage, freeze it.
+Store in the refrigerator in an airtight container and consume within a week for best quality.

 Myths vs Realities